tensorturtle/rebox/README.md

 Instead of writing yet more utility functions to convert between bounding box formats and perform common operations using them, use this instead.

-There's nothing magical about this repo, it really is just meant to replace boilerplate code.
+There's nothing magical about this package, it really is just meant to replace boilerplate code.

 ## Quickstart